hfwang132/tdse-hls-pynq/README.md

-# 2022 Xilinx Summer School Project
+# TDSE on PYNQ via HLS

-本仓库为 2022 Xilinx Summer School 的作业，目前实现了 DFT 和 TDSE。
+This is homework for 2022 AMD-Xilinx Summer School.
+DFT and TDSE have been realized on pynq.

 ## Repository Tree